bschlintz/spfx-usageguidelines/README.md

 ### Solution Installation
 1. Download the SPFx package [site-usage-guidelines.sppkg](https://github.com/bschlintz/spfx-usageguidelines/blob/master/sharepoint/solution/site-usage-guidelines.sppkg) file from Github (or clone the repo and build the package yourself)
+    > __Tip__: Click on the link, then click Download.
+On Windows, you may need to unblock the file after downloading otherwise the package will be corrupt when uploading to SharePoint.
+To verify, right-click on the .sppkg file, then click Properties, then look for an 'Unblock' checkbox at the bottom.
+Tick the box and click OK.
+If you don't see the checkbox, then no action is required.
 2. Upload sppkg file to the 'Apps for SharePoint' library in your Tenant App Catalog
 3. Click Deploy